kovidgoyal/calibre/manual/gui.rst

 Equality searches are indicated by prefixing the search string with an equals sign (=).
 For example, the query ``tag:"=science"`` will match "science", but not "science fiction" or "hard science".
 Regular expression searches are indicated by prefixing the search string with a tilde (~).
-Any `python-compatible regular expression <https://docs.python.org/2/library/re.html>`_ can be used.
+Any `Python-compatible regular expression <https://docs.python.org/2/library/re.html>`_ can be used.
 Note that backslashes used to escape special characters in regular expressions must be doubled because single backslashes will be removed during query parsing.
 For example, to match a literal parenthesis you must enter ``\\(``.
 Regular expression searches are 'contains' searches unless the expression contains anchors.

 Should you need to search for a string with a leading equals or tilde, prefix the string with a backslash.